Your company’s success depends on your ability to make great hires.

 The benefits of a diverse, highly-qualified workforce should be more than enough reason for you to take this seriously.
 But if you need one more incentive, consider that hiring discrimination — regardless of whether it was intentional — can result in legal threats.

 Because unconscious bias happens behind the scenes, the first step you should take is to make your employees aware of the problem.
-Then, you can get tactical with your hiring process to eliminate as much unconscious bias as possible.
+Then, you can get tactical to eliminate as much unconscious bias in your hiring process as possible.

 Start with Some Education